-- The Chief of Staff provides direction and guidance to the executive director and executive management in strategic operations and planning, the establishment of functional and organizational relationships to achieve and advance the agency's goals and objectives, and executive level projects related to the oversight of agency operations.
-In addition, the Chief of Staff manages and provides direct oversight of the agency and program areas responsible for external affairs and media relations, for monitoring and inspection of agency and county juvenile justice facilities and operations; and for administrative investigations regarding allegations of youth abuse, neglect, and exploitation in county-operated, state-operated and state contract-care programs and facilities. - The Senior Director for State Programs & Facilities manages and oversees the departments responsible for ensuring the security and maintenance of TJJD secure facilities and halfway houses and the delivery of rehabilitation and treatment programs and services to youth assigned to such facilities or assigned to agency contracted facilities.
-The programs and services include intake; assessment and placement; general, specialized, and mental health treatment; recreation programs; faith-based services; programs involving community volunteers; programs to encourage and support family involvement in the rehabilitation process; and re-entry services. - The Senior Director of Education Services directs and oversees the agency's education program operated under the rules and guidelines of the Texas Education Agency (TEA) at each of the agency's secure facilities.
+• The Chief of Staff provides direction and guidance to the executive director and executive management in strategic operations and planning, the establishment of functional and organizational relationships to achieve and advance the agency's goals and objectives, and executive level projects related to the oversight of agency operations.
+In addition, the Chief of Staff manages and provides direct oversight of the departments and program areas responsible for external affairs and media relations, for monitoring and inspection of agency and county juvenile justice facilities and operations; for the agency's Juvenile Justice Training Academy (JJTA) who provide training not only to TJJD employees but also to local juvenile probation departments and other juvenile justice practitioners; for the certification program area certifies juvenile probation and supervision officers and regulates such certifications in compliance with state law; and for the human resources department who perform all employee-related functions for the agency.

+- The Chief Financial Officer oversees the agency's functions relating to budget, general accounting, payroll accounting, financial claims and services, contracts and procurement, purchasing, inventory, vehicle fleet management, building management, construction services, and community juvenile justice grants.
+In addition, this position oversees the agency's research and planning department, which is responsible for collecting and analyzing data and information regarding youth involved in the juvenile justice system with a goal to identify and assist in planning effective programs and services. - The Senior Director for State Programs & Facilities manages and oversees the departments responsible for ensuring the security and maintenance of TJJD secure facilities and halfway houses and the delivery of rehabilitation and treatment programs and services to youth assigned to such facilities or assigned to agency contracted facilities.
+The programs and services include intake; assessment and placement; general, specialized, and mental health treatment; recreation programs; faith-based services; programs to encourage and support family involvement in the rehabilitation process; and re-entry services. - The Senior Director of Education Services directs and oversees the agency's education program operated under the rules and guidelines of the

+Texas Education Agency (TEA) at each of the agency's secure facilities.
 The TJJD Division of Education Services ensures that all students have the opportunity to achieve high school diplomas, industry certifications, and GED certificates.
 In addition, this position oversees monitoring activities related to on-site contracted educational services provided to youth assigned to a TJJD halfway house or a TJJD contract care facility and oversees management of the agency's re-entry workforce development programs that prepare youth for career training or job searches upon re-entering the community.